ajferrick/blog/_posts/2015-07-23-battles-the-art-of-repetition.md

 ---
 layout: post
-title: The Art of Repetition, BTTLS
+title: Art of Repetition, BTTLS
 ---

 Listening to this has me itching to pre-order, especially to hear that song they were jamming to in the studio near the end of the video.